Flputnam Investment Management Co. Sells 7,275 Shares of Unilever PLC (NYSE:UL)

 Flputnam Investment Management Co. cut its stake in Unilever PLC (NYSE:UL) by 19.4% during the first quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
 The firm owned 30,311 shares of the company’s stock after selling 7,275 shares during the quarter.
 Flputnam Investment Management Co.’s holdings in Unilever were worth $1,692,000 at the end of the most recent quarter.

-Several brokerages have issued reports on UL.
-Societe Generale reaffirmed a “sell” rating on shares of Unilever in a report on Wednesday, April 14th.
-Zacks Investment Research raised Unilever from a “sell” rating to a “hold” rating in a report on Tuesday, April 13th.
+A number of analysts have weighed in on UL shares.
+Societe Generale restated a “sell” rating on shares of Unilever in a research note on Wednesday, April 14th.
+Zacks Investment Research upgraded shares of Unilever from a “sell” rating to a “hold” rating in a research report on Tuesday, April 13th.
 Three equities research analysts have rated the stock with a sell rating, two have given a hold rating and one has issued a buy rating to the company.
 The company has an average rating of “Hold” and an average price target of $69.00.

 Unilever Company Profile